Kelowna Regional Transit introduced the RapidBus in September 2010 with new routes and more service on:

 Taking the bus to school every day is a great way to reduce greenhouse gases, save money and improve your community.

-The UBC Okanagan campus has a U-Pass program, which provides students with unlimited access to the Kelowna Regional District Transit System and access to HandyDART.
-This mandatory program is built into student fees and costs $50/semester, however, it is subsidized by the University by 10 percent.
-This program has been greatly successful with transit ridership volumes post U-Pass increasing by 48 percent from 2006-2007.
+The UBC Okanagan campus has a U-Pass program, which provides students with unlimited access to the Kelowna Regional Transit System and access to HandyDART.
+This mandatory program is built into student fees and costs $54/semester, however, it is subsidized by the University by 10 percent.

 Each semester the U-Pass sticker is placed on the back of the student card for ease of use when boarding the bus.
 Students need to visit the Students' Union office in UNC133 to recieve the U-Pass sticker once they have obtained their student card.
 In extremely rare cases, students will be able to opt-out of the U-Pass program, visit UNC133 and a Students' Union representative will assist you.

-If you have any other questions about the U-Pass feel free to contact the UBC Students' Union Okanagan:
+For more information about the U-Pass, please contact the UBC Students' Union Okanagan:

 The campus' car-pooling program is a free registration program for vechicles who have two or more occupants commuting.
 Each parking lot on campus has dedicated preferred parking spots for car-poolers.
 Registration, including finding a ride-match is available online at http://www.carpool.ca/

 For information on how to obtain a car-pool parking pass visit UBC's Okanagan campus Parking Services website.

 To further promote the reduction of greenhouse gas emissions and promote green alternatives on campus, UBC's Okanagan campus installed six electric vehicle charging stations in the Fall of 2011.